CrossTheRoadElec/Phoenix5-Documentation/README.md

 The enable state of the limit switches can be overridden in software.
 This can be called at any time to enable or disable both limit switches.

-This data is optimized to be called within a loop by being a part of a periodic frame.
 Generally you should call this instead of a config if you want to dynamically change whether you are using the limit switch or not inside a loop.
 This value is not persistent across power cycles.

 Java -
 ```Java